Welcome to the Medical Cannabis Resource Center Action page for the Campaign to Add PTSD

 Your voice is important!

-Oregon DHS decision pending on inclusion of mood symptoms and diseases onto OMMP’s list of qualifying conditions.
-The Director of the Oregon Dept. of Human Services, Bruce Goldberg MD, and the State Health Officer, Mel Kohn, MD will be deciding soon about whether or not to include Depression, Depressive symptoms, agitation, insomnia anxietyand PTSD onto the list of qualifying conditions covered under the Oregon Medical Marijuana Act.
+Oregon DHS decision has denied inclusion of mood symptoms and diseases onto OMMP’s list of qualifying conditions.
+The Director of the Oregon Dept. of Human Services, Bruce Goldberg MD, and the State Health Officer, Mel Kohn, MD have decided not to include Depression, Depressive symptoms, agitation, insomnia anxietyand PTSD onto the list of qualifying conditions covered under the Oregon Medical Marijuana Act.
 The “expert” panel convened by the DHS voted 4 to 3 against allowing any of the conditions onto the list.
 The opposing members were: Chemical Dependency counselor Diane Lia, Dr. Tom Dodson of the Oregon Medical Association, Marian Fireman of the Oregon Psychiatric Association and Dr. Grant Higginson, OMMP Director.
 The process of evaluation and the panel member selection was marred by significant issues which have virtually guaranteed rejection of conditions, in spite of a hundred patient comments, numerous expert testimonies and a thousand pages of supporting documentation submitted by the petitioner.
 (Please see Petitioner’s rebuttal for a description of the panel process.)

 Then, tell everybody you know.
 And, then, tell everybody you don't know.
 Yet.